User Data Definitions

 - Table – and array of data structured in rows and columns (often for use in look-up and index functions: see User Data - Tables for more details)

-Once a user data definition is added, a user must also select which level the variable will be defined at:
+Once a user data definition is added, a user must also select which level the variable will be defined at (as in, which asset types can use this user data definition):

 Click image to expand or minimize.